purescript/purescript-prelude/docs/Prelude.md

-instance boundedUnit :: Bounded Unit instance boundedOrdering :: Bounded Ordering instance boundedInt :: Bounded Int
+instance boundedUnit :: Bounded Unit instance boundedOrdering :: Bounded Ordering instance boundedInt :: Bounded Int instance boundedFn :: (Bounded b) => Bounded (a -> b)
 ```

-The `Bounded` type class represents types that are finite partially
+The `Bounded` type class represents types that are finite.
-ordered sets.

-Instances should satisfy the following law in addition to the `Ord` laws:

-- Ordering: `bottom <= a <= top`
+Although there are no "internal" laws for `Bounded`, every value of `a`
+should be considered less than or equal to `top` by some means, and greater
+than or equal to `bottom`.

+The lack of explicit `Ord` constraint allows flexibility in the use of
+`Bounded` so it can apply to total and partially ordered sets, boolean
+algebras, etc.

 #### `BooleanAlgebra`